Piotr1215/cloudrumble/docs/cks_guide.md

 grep -i seccomp /proc/{PID}/status
 ```

-If the result is **2** it means that seccomp is enabled for the container
+If the result is **2** meaning that seccomp is enabled for the container

 ### Seccomp modes